kumorikuma/stepmaniax_shopify_bot_extension/README.md

 Chrome extension that helps speedrun Stepmaniax checkout process.
 These things get sold out so fast when they're dropped, that by the time you've manually refreshed, seen that it's available, add to cart, and checkout: it's already gone!

+## Installation

+Put all the files into a single folder, then install the extension by following these instructions: https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked

 ## How to use

 - Go to Stepmaniax store and try to purchase something to get to checkout screen first.
 Setup express checkout.